JohannesHaubner/mapMRI/README.md

 ## Data

-Download the dataset from https://zenodo.org/communities/mri2fem and move the folder `FreeSurfer` to
+The masked MRI, edited segmentation files, and meshes reported upon in the manuscript can be found in this repository under
 ```
 mapMRI/data/
 ```
+These files are sufficient to reproduce the reported results.

 ## Image pre-processing

+If you want to start from scratch and perform the preprocessing steps, download the dataset from https://zenodo.org/communities/mri2fem and move the folder `FreeSurfer` to `mapMRI/data/`.
 Requires FreeSurfer and https://github.com/jcreinhold/intensity-normalization (`pip install intensity-normalization`).

 run